luferrer/ConfidenceIntervals/README.md

 2. Pool the $B$ metric values obtained above.
 We now have an empirical distribution of metric values.
 3. For a $\alpha$% confidence interval, compute the $\alpha/2$ and the $100-\alpha/2$ percentiles.

 The resulting confidence interval provides an estimated range within which the system's performance will fall for $(100-\alpha)$% of the test datasets of size $N$ [Effron and Tibshirani, 1993].
-The number of bootstrap samples should ideally be a few thousand to allow for a good precision when computing the confidence intervals for small $\alpha$ values.
+The number of bootstrap samples should ideally be a few thousand to allow for a good precision when computing the confidence intervals for small $\alpha$ values [Davison, 1997].

 Note that the algorithm above does not require running the system again for each bootstrap sample.
 The system has to be run a single time on the full test set, saving its output for each sample.
 Then, the bootstrap sets are created by sampling those outputs which are all that is needed to compute the performance metric.
 The time needed to run bootstrapping for system evaluation is then given by the time it takes to compute the metric on a dataset of the size of the original set, times the number of bootstrap samples we want to use.